-Blakemore is actively involved in Public Engagement with Science.
-She frequently gives public lectures and talks at schools, has worked with the Select Committee for Education, and acted as scientific consultant on the BBC series The Human Mind in 2003.
-She co-authored a book with Professor Uta Frith called The Learning Brain: Lessons for Education.
-She sits on the Royal Society BrainWaves working group for neuroscience, education and lifelong learning and the the Royal Society Vision for Science and Mathematics Education 5-19 Committee.
+Blakemore is actively involved in public engagement with science, particularly with regard to fostering links between neuroscience and education.
+She frequently gives public lectures and talks at schools, has worked with the UK Select Committee for Education, and gave a talk at TEDGlobal 2012.
+She was on the Royal Society BrainWaves working group for neuroscience, education and lifelong learning and the Royal Society Vision Committee for Science and Mathematics Education.